 The NIHR Global Health Research Portfolio supports applied health research for the direct and primary benefit of people in low and middle-income countries (LMICs) on the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee (DAC) list, using UK Aid from the UK government.

-Career Development Awards such as NIHR Global Research Professorships will follow the principles outlined in this document, but due to these awards focusing on individuals, applicants should refer to the specific scheme guidance on research training and development
+Career Development Awards such as NIHR Global Research Professorships will follow the principles outlined in this document, but due to these awards focussing on individuals, applicants should refer to the specific scheme guidance on research training and development

-Official Development Assistance (ODA) Eligibility
+Official Development Assistance (ODA) eligibility

 The research must be for the direct and primary benefit of people in ODA-eligible countries.
 In order to be eligible to receive NIHR Global Health Research funding, applications must demonstrate how they meet ODA compliance criteria and outline: